praveenoruganti/praveenoruganti-reactjs/1_Introduction/ReadMe.md

 For example: Gmail, Facebook, Instagram, Trello.

 ## Multiple Page Applications(MPAs)

 Multi-page applications work in a **traditional** way.
 Every change like, display the data or submit the data or submit data back to server, sends a request to the server to render a new page in the browser.

 Whenever a user navigates from one page to another, a request is sent to the server to send a new HTML file for that URL.
 The server returns a file and then HTML file is loaded in the browser.

 For example: Dribble, Harvard's Official site.

+## Why Startups and Enterprises love React JS (Top 10 Reasons)?

+**1 Virtual DOM**
+Virtual DOM is a modern-day marvel for businesses.
+It helps you create a data structure cache memory within a memory unit, which allows you to update the browser DOM more efficiently.

+**2 Development Speed**
+Time-to-market is one of the most crucial elements of any business, be it a startup or an enterprise.

+Businesses are always looking for using technologies that help them to complete software development projects on-time and within the defined budget.

+React JS has a plethora of reusable components which help developers to develop and maintain an application faster.
+Moreover, React powers React Native, which is a robust cross-platform mobile app development tool.

+Having such interoperability helps businesses to build a strong mobile presence as well, along with the web.

+**3 Stability**
+The technology used to develop web or mobile applications must remain relevant for at least a few years.
+With technology growing so fast, it is evident that the tools used to create applications may get obsolete in the future.

+Having been backed by millions of developers and enterprises like Facebook and Instagram, the chances of it getting obsolete are negligible.
+React JS has been a stable technology even in the face of growing competition, such as Vue JS and Angular JS.

+**4 Interactive Interface**
+React JS provides an opportunity to manipulate the interface flows and designing features in a fast and easy way.

+You can hire React JS developers to update or develop an interface based on your tastes, desires, and principles.
+It can be done in two ways: loop and nest view.

+**5 Advance Performance**
+React JS is a pro when it comes to handling graphics on a variety of devices such as a tablet, smartphone, or desktop.

+It seamlessly loads any webpage on either of the devices mentioned above.
+React does it by automatically updating the on-page apps that do not require a reload for redrawing UI.

+**6 Simple to use**
+One of the prominent reasons why React is one of the most loved libraries among developers is because of its simplicity.
+According to many developers, it is simpler than Angular JS.

+React JS development simplifies the process of programming, development, and hence, administration of resources.
+React JS is not only a perfect framework for newbie developers but also an ideal framework for experts and experienced programmers.

+Although React JS is simple to use, it has got all the advanced level functions and capability that can help pro-developers to create stunning webpages.

+**7 Alternatives**
+Being an open-source library, React JS acts as a stone that can kill two birds at a time.

+Developers can use React JS as the base library as well as an alternative to other libraries such as Angular, Backbone, jQuery, and more.
+React JS extensions comprise of all the functions available in these libraries.

+Moreover, these extensions are prolonged with a broad spectrum of other functions, simplifications, additions, and useful changes, which have been implemented in React.

+**8 Flexible Development**
+Businesses took the arrival of React JS for granted.
+They thought that it was just another library which would give its share in simplifying web development.

+But, the truth is that React does more than simplifying web development.
+It has helped many developers to reduce several restrictions that hindered the process of web development.

+React help developers to deal with future problems and strategy to govern the web development project one of the most comfortable and flexible ways.

+**9 SEO-Friendly**
+Excluding the enterprises and startups in a monopoly business, every company requires to do SEO on their websites.
+They must rank higher on search engines.
+Using Node JS, React can render on servers easily.

+It helps search engines to crawl the web application in its final form, making it simpler for webpages to index it properly.

+Although some techniques and technologies can produce similar results, they are unstable and unsuitable for mission-critical applications.

+React JS has been tried and tested by several organizations in the world for creating high-quality and reliable front-end and making the site SEO-friendly.

+#10 Access to Developers
+Being one of the most popular frameworks among the developer community, React JS is a framework which many developers opt to learn.

+Hence, finding a React JS developer will be easier for you.
+Moreover, it is simpler to train a developer with React JS, who has a basic knowledge of JavaScript and front-end development.

 ## Prerequisites for learning React JS

 1. Knowledge of HTML & CSS